iepebouw/Data1/pages/Assignment-4.md

 ## Amsterdam Transport
 {: .no_toc }

-For this exercise you have chosen a route in Amsterdam for the canal swimming event.
-Preferably you have this route calculated using Python.
-You can set a start point and an end point and then try to find a route that has a certain distance (min.
-5 km.)
-The Municipality wants you to find a location for the Event Headquarters.
-They decided it would be best if this E.H. is as close to the centre of the swimming route.
-There is a bit of a concern for the after party and the stream of visitors.
-They want you to quantify the number of visitors that can reach the event and the capacity for festivities after the event.
+If the Paralympics become as big as we hope, we need a nice location for the Event Headquarters.
+Preferably, the Event Headquarters is close to the center of the swimming route, in a easily accessible location, with enough space for the stream of visitors and that could host a potential after party.

 ## Table of contents
 {: .no_toc .text-delta }